-Teachers have used LoopMe to design action-based learning experiences by breaking the learning process down into manageable tasks.
+Teachers have used LoopMe to design action-based learning experiences by breaking the social learning process down into manageable tasks.
 It could be anything from just a couple of tasks to 20 or more tasks, depending on how the learning process is designed.
 When each task that students are required to do is specified in LoopMe, it clarifies goals and prompts students to take action and reflect upon each action.
 Tasks can be constructed by employing constructive alignment principles (Biggs, 1996), i.e. by thinking about what students need to do in order to learn what the teacher wants them to learn.
-The teacher also defines tags that correspond to the expected learning outcomes from a module or program.
+The teacher also defines tags that represent expected learning outcomes from a module or program.
 These tags could be inspired by or aligned with goals in curriculum documents or other documents specifying intended learning outcomes.
 Once the tasks and tags are distributed to all students and they are instructed to get started doing the tasks, the progress for the entire cohort of students can be followed in real-time.
-Each time a student completes a task, he or she is required to reflect upon the event and tag the experience.
+Each time a student completes a task, she is required to reflect upon the event and tag the experience.
 This reflection is then made exclusively available to the teacher.
-Unlike in traditional social media, each student thus only sees his or her own reflections and the feedback from the teacher.
-Through the detailed real-time feedback that this generates for each completed task, teachers get an overview of how their teaching works in practice.
-Adjustments or added explanations can be made based on feedback from learners.
-Individual learners getting stuck can be identified through their negative reflections on tasks, and given tailored support when necessary.
-For students LoopMe has shown to represent an appreciated digital channel for feedback to and from their teachers and for sensitive discussions with their teachers if necessary.
+Unlike in traditional social media, each student thus only sees her own reflections and the feedback from the teacher.
+Through the detailed real-time feedback that this generates for each completed task, teachers get an overview of how their teaching works in practice, in terms of which tasks that lead to which learning.
+Individual learners getting stuck can be identified through their negative reflections on tasks or through tasks not being done at all, and given tailored support when necessary.
+For students, LoopMe has shown to represent an appreciated digital channel for feedback to and from their teachers and for sensitive discussions with their teachers if necessary.
 LoopMe thus leads to a better relationship between teachers and their students without causing an abundance of information for the teacher.
-It also gives structure and support to students in the important reflection around learning activities (cf. Schön, 1983; Bond et al., 2011).
+It also gives structure and support to students in the important reflection around learning activities (cf. Schön, 1983, Bond et al., 2011).
+The types of education where LoopMe has been the most appreciated so far are action-based education, vocational education, apprenticeship education and work-integrated learning.
+The reason is that LoopMe helps facilitate teachers' attempts to combine theory and practice.